 The farther away a shooter is from goal, the more difficult it is to find the target.
 Defenders may block the ball and the goalkeeper has more time to react and cut off angles.
-Shots from outside the goal box require power, accuracy and sometimes a curl or bend to find the top corner.
+Shots from outside the goal box require power, accuracy, and sometimes a curl or bend to find the top corner.
 Good shots are often targeted at the space away from the goalkeeper in order to make it harder for the shots to be saved.